harrisontun/WeatherApi/README.md

 # WeatherApi
-Simple RESTful microservice that will show you the weather at /&lt;location>
+Simple Flask-based REST API that will fetch weather data from Noaa.gov